tabriztarh/instagram-ghost-remover/README.md

   - The tool may not load more than 1000 likes for a single post.
 In 99% of the cases, I think we can ignore it.
   - To avoid API limiting (Instagram doesn't allow too many actions in a short time) the tool waits randomly between blocks.
 If you get an API rate limit error, simply wait about an hour and run again.
+  - I am not a Python programmer, I'm just getting used to it.
+Some parts of the code may be terrible.
+Sorry for that :)

  ## Resuming after stopping